RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 * The servo that moves the camera up and down will not respond to keyboard commands.
 * When you turn one ESC switch on, an unrelated motor (or motors, plural) might start spinning.
 In my case, turning on one ESC (any of the three ESCs) caused two motors to spin.

 In my case, the programming was correct, but I [dropped the ball on calibration](/blog/2014/08/19/openrov-assembly-challenges/).
 And when the motors responded out-of-sync with the switches, I thought I had soldered some connections incorrectly.
-De-soldering and re-soldering connections would have been a ton of extra work!
+De-soldering and re-soldering connections would have been a ton of extra work, and that would not have solved the problem.

 Fortunately, I reached out to the [forum](http://openrov.com/forum) where OpenROV engineer Brian Adams pointed me in the right direction.
-Brian's diplomatic response to my query was _RTFM_.
+Brian's diplomatic response could be summarized as _RTFM_.
 So I re-RTFM'd, and it worked!

 The bottom line: Do the ESC programming and calibration first.
 If the OpenROV misbehaves, re-check programming and calibration before considering other solutions.